Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Vertical body motion mitigates environmental disturbance

 If $\triangle H \leq 0$, it indicates that the terrain at the next time step is lower than the current one.
 Contact loss occurs when the robot leg is not long enough to touch the ground (see Fig. \ref{fig:7}.\textbf{A}).
 In probability terms,

 where $h_l$ (Fig. \ref{fig:7}.B )is the maximum depth the robot can reach without utilizing any vertical body movement.

 If $\triangle H > 0$, it indicates that the terrain at the next time step is higher than the current one.
 In this case, the situation is more complex because the leg can still make contact with the ground.
 Our robot's flexible legs can bend when encountering higher terrain.
-We assume a contact error occurs if the robot leg deforms upon encountering higher terrain (see Fig. \ref{fig:7}.\textbf{B}, right).
+We assume a contact loss occurs if the robot leg deforms upon encountering higher terrain (see Fig. \ref{fig:7}.\textbf{B}, right).

 The contact is then restored by the leg's retraction movement, represented by the retraction distance $D_s(t)$.
 During the retraction process, we assume the leg remains fixed at the foot-ground contact point (see Fig. \ref{fig:7}.\textbf{C}, right).
 Then, we discretize the retraction period over a motion cycle into $m$ time steps.
 For a given time step $t_i$ during the retraction period of the robot's leg, we define the maximum height difference that can be recovered by retraction as $\delta h(t_i)^{'}$, which is computed as:

 The probability for contact loss could be expressed as:

 The cumulative probability of contact loss, $P_{loss}$, arising from two distinct sources can be expressed as the sum of the products of the probability of encountering each source ($p_1$ and $1-p_1$) and the corresponding probability of contact error ($P_{loss,1}$ and $P_{loss,2}$).
 This relationship is given by the equation: